MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 # Distribute an AI model

 You can distribute an AI model as a solution component.
-After you create an AI Model, make it available for other environments to use by packaging the AI Model into a solution and then exporting it into a zip file.
+After you create a model in AI Builder, make it available for other environments to use by packaging it into a solution, and then exporting it into a zip file.
 After the solution is  imported in the target environment, the packaged AI model is available for use.

 ## Solution explorer